jfrondeau/roll20/readme.md

 This script parse the content of a token GM note to create 5e monster character sheet.

+Usage: copy statblock from PDF to a token gmnotes.
-Usage: Write !build-monster in chat.
+Write !build-monster in chat and press enter!.

 The script read the statblock from the current selected token to create a monster character sheet.
 If the monster already exist, it will be updated.
 RULE: